asvrada/home-dashboard-frontend/README.md

 # Home dashboard Frontend

-## Travis CI

-Travis script will build a new Docker image and push to Docker Hub
+Powered by React.
+Travis CI script will build a new Docker image and push to Docker Hub (hullcritical/dashboard-frontend)